davidbartonau/lvm-thin-sendrcv/README.md

 # lvm-thin-sendrcv
 Send and receive incremental / thin LVM snapshots.
-Synchronise an LVM volume to a remote server by transmitting only the difference between snapshots.
+Replication / synchronisation of an LVM volume to a remote server by transmitting only the difference between snapshots.

 # Status
-Currently barely working, but could be useful with a bit of duct tape.
+Working in an initial form.
+Needs a little setup, documented at the link below.
+Remember, you must **never write to the target volume**.

 Refer to LVMSnapSend.md https://github.com/davidbartonau/lvm-thin-sendrcv/blob/master/LVMSnapSend.md